ramakarl/Flightsim/README.md

 <br>
 <img src="https://github.com/ramakarl/Flightsim/blob/main/docs/fig01.png" width="400" />
 Figure 2.
-Changes in orientation of an aircraft due to roll, pitch and yaw.
+Changes in orientation of an aircraft due to roll, pitch and yaw.<br>

 We assume the reader is familiar with basic physics.
 Acceleration is integrated to update velocity, and velocity is integrated to update position.
 A basic particle system moves each particle along its own velocity vector.
 However, in basic particle systems the orientation is often ignored.